Force over Distance: Chapter 50

 “We didn’t administer any damn IQ tests, David,” Young said.
 “It’s not gonna happen.
 The man just spent the better part of a week in a drug-induced coma.
 You can give him a few days.”

 “A few days?
-Are you kidding me?
-His functional status should be assessed immediately,” Telford pressed.
-“He’d be the first one to agree with me.
-He’s integral to the functioning of the ship; it’s a tactical requirement.”
+Are you kidding?
+His mental status should be assessed.
+Now.
+He’d be the first to agree with me,” Telford pressed.
+“He’s integral to the functioning of the ship; it’s a tactical requirement.”

 “No.” Wray’s voice was cold.
 “Dr. Rush is a civilian member of this crew.
-He isn’t subject to orders—something most of the military personnel on this ship seem to forget.”
+He isn’t subject to orders—something the military personnel on this ship seem to forget.”
 She eyed both of them.

 “You don’t speak for the Oversight Committee,” Telford shot back.
 “There’s more at stake here than you’ve been made aware of, Camile.”